anuloo/responsive-angular-app/README.md

     4. No we just check there is result and call our map building function.
 11. The last and not least is to style our website and load our images.

+### Final thoughts
+This was not a very difficult task to complete, however as i was not familiar with googlemaps it was a fare challenge.
+## Usage
+1. clone to your local
+2. run "npm install"
+3. run "gulp"